x13-me/OfficeDocs-Exchange/Exchange/ExchangeOnline/accessibility/accessibility-in-exchange-admin-center.md

 ## Explore the EAC user interface

 The EAC user interface exists within your web browser as part of Exchange Online.
-Within that window, "Microsoft 365 Admin" or "Office 365 Admin" shows in the title bar.
+Within that window, "Office 365 Admin" shows in the title bar.
 At the left edge of the title bar is the app launcher that contains the list of Microsoft services and Microsoft 365 or Office applications, including Mail (Outlook.com), Excel, OneNote, and more.
 On the right side of the title bar are commands to get notifications, manage your options, get help, and sign out.

 Under the title bar is the name, "Exchange admin center."
 The left pane lists about a dozen Exchange administrative categories, for example, **dashboard**, **permissions**, and **mail flow**.
 By default, dashboard has the focus.